Alicia Silverstone: 2000s

 Silverstone portrayed the close friend of a teenager turned secret agent in the action-spy film Stormbreaker (2006), directed by Geoffrey Sax and co-starring Alex Pettyfer, Ewan McGregor and Mickey Rourke.
 Despite a $40 million budget, the film made $23 million worldwide and was largely dismissed by critics.
 USA Today described Silverstone as "simply ghastly" in her role, while View London remarked that there was "strong support" from the actress.
 She obtained the role of a single mother returning to her hometown after a lengthy absence in the made-for-Hallmark Hall of Fame television film Candles on Bay Street, based on the book by Cathie Pelletier.

-Silverstone continued her theatre work, next appearing in David Mamet's Boston Marriage (2007), a play exploring the relationship between two upper-class women, where the actress played what was described by Los Angeles Times as the "clueless and hyper-emotional Scottish maid" of one of them.
+Silverstone continued her theater work, next appearing in David Mamet's Boston Marriage (2007), a play exploring the relationship between two upper-class women, where the actress played what was described by Los Angeles Times as the "clueless and hyper-emotional Scottish maid" of one of them.
 The production was presented at the Geffen Playhouse theater in Los Angeles, with Variety writing that Silverstone "steals the show [in her role].
 Her Scottish accent is good, her comic delivery is fresh, and she gets the maximum laugh value from each wobbly curtsey.
 Her character is the one thing in the show that Mamet gets absolutely right, although she is used a bit repetitively."
 In the same year, she starred as a secretary in the theater production Speed-the-Plow, a satire of Hollywood executives.
 The production, presented at Geffen Playhouse, was directed by Randall Arney and penned by David Mamet.
 The Hollywood Reporter concluded the play was "fueled" by "a spectacular tour de force" from Silverstone.

 In 2008, Silverstone filmed another unaired ABC pilot alongside Megan Mullally called Bad Mother's Handbook and made a cameo appearance in the action-comedy Tropic Thunder.
 In 2009, she starred in the music video for Rob Thomas's single "Her Diamonds", and acted in Donald Margulies' production of Time Stands Still, set in Brooklyn and revolving around the relationships of two couples.
 Like Silverstone's previous few stage projects, it ran at the Geffen Playhouse in Los Angeles.
 By the late 2000s, she ventured into writing, releasing her book The Kind Diet, a guide to vegan nutrition, in 2009; she simultaneously launched its associated website The Kind Life.
 The Kind Diet topped the "Hardcover Advice & Misc." category of The New York Times bestseller list.